quarylabs/sqruff/README.md

 ## Getting Started

-### Try it out in your browser
+### Try it in your browser

-Open our Quary template [template](https://github.dev/quarylabs/template/blob/main/models/shifts_summary.sql), install the [recommended sqruff extension](https://marketplace.visualstudio.com/items?itemName=Quary.sqruff), change the file and see the fixes on save.
+Open the [playground](https://playground.quary.dev) to try out the linter and formatter online.

 ### Installation